Inside: Learn how to make this cute Feed the Monster Box for a fun preschool letter matching activity!

 - Gather your alphabet puzzle blocks and invite your child to feed the monster!

-Related: More Halloween theme activities in this post.
+Related: More Halloween theme activities.

 Pin this on your favorite learning activities board!